 It is possible that you will need to adjust the configuration of network components, such as firewalls or proxies, to permit traffic from the agent to the Controller.
 The connection is single directional, meaning that agents always initiate the connections to the Controller.

 Enable Notifications (Configure an Email Server)

-To send notifications, such as health rule violation notifications, the Controller needs to be configured to use a valid email (SMTP) server.
+For the Controller to send notifications, such as those for health rule violations, the Controller needs to be configured to use a valid email (SMTP) server.